(ML)

 LRM-powered personalization, grounded in past trips and preferences

-Because Mid-Trip demands a fundamentally different approach from Pre-Trip, we introduced a dedicated operating mode called Synchronization.
+Because Mid-Trip demands a fundamentally different approach, we introduced a dedicated operating mode called Synchronization.
 This smart connectivity layer turns the user’s smartphone or tablet into an extension of any Honda 0 and connected model, enabling safer, more usable interactions while driving.
 Through in-vehicle connectivity, ConnectX links the device with the vehicle’s infotainment and dashboard systems, coordinating capabilities across speakers, sensors, and cameras.
-Additional functions can be accessed through the user’s device while the infotainment remains focused on critical driving surfaces.
+This integration expands what each platform can do: drivers can access key in-car functions through their personal device—including functions traditionally limited to infotainment—while the infotainment remains focused on critical driving surfaces and freed to support additional in-vehicle needs.

 In Synchronization Mode, voice and sound become the primary interaction model—with touch as a fallback—reducing cognitive load and supporting a regulation-conscious experience aligned with GSR, JAMA, and NHTSA guidance.
-This foundation not only improves comfort and safety today, but also supports Honda’s longer-term roadmap toward smarter driving and higher levels of autonomy.
+Beyond comfort and safety today, this foundation also supports Honda’s longer-term roadmap toward smarter driving and higher levels of autonomy (Level 4–5).

 Synchronization Mode: expanded hands-free functions while driving